 A post-adoption supervisory report will be conducted in your home, which involves an in-depth review of the child’s adjustment to the placement.
 Officials will review the child’s overall health and development to ensure that the child’s needs are being met.
 Expect to be questioned about the child’s social interactions, recreational activities, and academic progress (if applicable).
 Officials will observe to see if bonding has occurred between you and the child, how the child relates to others, how you are adjusting to your responsibilities, and how you are managing work schedules.
 If any changes in schedules, finances, or the physical home have occurred, these changes will be reviewed.

 The last step of the adoption process is the finalization.
 A hearing will occur that officially completes the adoption.
-This hearing should take up to 30 minutes, and when it’s finished, you’ll have permanent legal custody of your adopted child.
+This hearing should take up to 30 minutes with a Columbus child custody attorney, and when it’s finished, you’ll have permanent legal custody of your adopted child.
 Many call themselves a forever family at the end of this hearing.

 - Laws Relating to Adoption